dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  PointStat

    POINT_STAT_FCST_FILE_TYPE
+     Specify the value for 'fcst.file_type' in the MET configuration file for PointStat.

+     | *Used by:*  PointStat

+   POINT_STAT_OBS_FILE_TYPE
-     Specify the value for 'fcst_file_type' in the MET configuration file for PointStat.
+     Specify the value for 'obs.file_type' in the MET configuration file for PointStat.

      | *Used by:*  PointStat